syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 {% endhighlight %}

-The below screenshot shows the PivotGrid control exported to Excel document.
+The following screenshot shows the pivot grid control exported to an Excel document:

 ![](Exporting_images/ExportPivotExcel.png)

-The below screenshot shows the PivotGrid control exported to Word document.
+The following screenshot shows the pivot grid control exported to a Word document:

 ![](Exporting_images/ExportPivotWord.png)

-The below screenshot shows the PivotGrid control exported to PDF document.
+The following screenshot shows the pivot grid control exported to a PDF document:

 ![](Exporting_images/ExportPivotPDF.png)

-The below screenshot shows the PivotGrid control exported to CSV document.
+The following screenshot shows the pivot grid control exported to a CSV document:

 ![](Exporting_images/ExportPivotCSV.png)